-9. If a councillor has received legal advice with regard to a declaration: a Disclosable pecuniary interest, non-pecuniary or conflict of interest, then he / she may disclose the fact that legal advice has been given at the time when the declaration or interest is disclosed.
+12. If a councillor has received advice from the Monitoring Officer with regard to a declaration: a Disclosable pecuniary interest, non-pecuniary or conflict of interest, then he / she may disclose the fact that such advice has been given at the time when the declaration or interest is disclosed.